-It's also symbolic passion, desire and sensuality burning more intensely within the hearts of both humankind and animal kin.
+This time of year is symbolic of passion, desire and sensuality burning more intensely within the hearts of both humankind and animal kin.
 The sun is a warming entity, so it fires our passions and heats up our hearts to the potential of life that abounds.
 This is symbolic of the light of our consciousness shining more brightly in our awareness.

 To help with your sensational solar celebrations, I’ve provided a handful of summer solstice symbols.
 Mind you, it’s a scant list.
 Solar symbols are infinite!
 But when we pay attention to this season’s bounty, like the Thunder Moon, the essence of fire, and various summer-centric animals – we learn a lot about ourselves and this lovely world we live in.

 Just look around you during the summer months and you will see a bevy of symbolic cues that represent the vitality and bounty summer implies.
 In the meantime, here are some common summer solstice symbols to start you off:

-Fire: The element of fire is most obvious and common symbol of the summer solstice because of its affiliation with the warmth of the sun.
-Fire is symbolic of passion, creativity, creation, rebirth, renewal, action and clarity.
+Fire: The element of fire is the most obvious and common symbol of the summer solstice because of its affiliation with the warmth of the sun.
+Fire is symbolic of passion, creativity, creation, rebirth, renewal, action, and clarity.
 It’s also a masculine element.
 Mentally incorporate the element of fire in your meditations and ruminations this summer season to intensify your experience with these attributes.
 See fire symbols here.
-You might also want to check out fire element personified (salamander elemental energies).
+You might also want to check out the fire element personified (salamander elemental energies).

 Eagles: These magnificent birds are commonly linked with solar power by many ancient people.
-Native North American Indians, for example believed the eagle to be associated with the thunder bird, and brought summer rains to the tobacco crops.
+Native North American Indians, for example, believed the eagle to be associated with the thunderbird and brought summer rains to the tobacco crops.
 This has a deeper symbolism of the energy of life (rain and sun producing new life and continuation of crops).
 It’s sturdy beak and wickedly rigid claws are sunshine-yellow, which is symbolic of strength and fierce determination winning the day.
 See more about the eagle here.

 Lions: The lion is considered a powerful solar creature.
 It is connected to the sun because lions, when considered in a symbolic light, are viewed with mostly male characteristics.
 Indeed, the crazy radiating mane of the male lion even looks like the sun.
 This combined with its copper-penny color makes the lion a bronzed icon of summer symbolism.
 The lion represents vitality, energy, confidence and supremacy – particularly.
 And, when invoked during the summer solstice, these powers are doubly potent.
 See more about the lion here.